HtetthuAung283/vehicle-detection-and-tracking/README.md

 3) use the function np.histogram() to convert the color data into a histogram with 32 bins.
 4) For the project, I convert all 3 channels in their 'Histogram of Color'-Representation and concatenate them to the comprehensive feature vector of the image

+The code for the Histogram of Color can be found in function 'color_hist' in lines 506 through 514 of file lib/helper_vehicle_detection.py.

 #### 3.4 Features from Spatial Binning of Color

 To improve the performance of the classifier, I decided to feed in more data and use 'Spatial Binning' as a source for my feature vector.